Our Staff

 Board Chair

-Rebecca is Assistant Vice President, Strategic Initiatives at the University of Houston, overseeing campaign strategy, communications, donor relations, events and volunteer programs in the office of University Advancement.
+Previously, she was Assistant Vice President of Strategic Initiatives at UH, overseeing campaign strategy, communications, donor relations, events and volunteer programs in the office of University Advancement.
+In other roles, she held advancement leadership positions in museums, historic homes, and foundations in Washington, DC and Miami.

 A graduate of Wake Forest University, Rebecca is an active volunteer with the Junior League, Houston Symphony, Salvation Army Guild, Alpha Delta Pi Sorority, and others.